 Set Up a Legal Entity in the Foreign Country

 For example, if a U.S. manufacturing company expands into India to open a new plant, it would likely create a legal entity in India.
-While it’s a costly process, it’s a worthwhile investment for companies that see long-term or permanent operations.
+While entity establishment is costly and a time-consuming process, it may be a worthwhile investment for companies that see long-term or permanent operations.

 U.S. companies that create legal entities in other countries still face the challenge of payroll for international employees.
 If a company has legal entities in more than one country, payroll becomes even more complicated.

 A multi-country payroll solution makes it easy for U.S. companies to pay international employees across multiple countries and mitigates the need to manage multiple payroll providers.
 Standard multi-country payroll offers country-compliant payroll processes, reduces payroll reruns, automates payroll for multiple countries, and integrates with other payroll tasks such as time and attendance management.

 Not all companies have to set up a legal entity to do business in another country.
 Rather than going through the expensive, time-consuming process of establishing an entity, many companies opt to partner with a global employer of record (EoR) instead.

 An EoR streamlines global expansion and hiring for companies by simplifying processes such as onboarding, payroll, and benefits.
 The EoR becomes the legal employer of a company’s supported employees and ensures hiring and payroll compliance with local labor laws in each country.